Frequently Asked Questions

 In addition to our online platform, we can provide off-line programming for selected impact ventures to help build their business and offering.
 On a regular basis, we offer an SVX Pre-Flight Bootcamp for potential issuers.
-Check our website and social media regularly for new program topics and calls for applications.
+Contact us for more information or check our website and social media regularly for new program topics and calls for applications.

 What features of the SVX website will help me market my opportunity?

 Our platform offers a number of ways to support your capital raise and manage investors.
 Here is just a taste of what you'll get if you register:

 - Video and picture integration

 - Track received funds